It’s been common knowledge now for some time that Xiaomi has toppled Samsung’s position as the smartphone leader in the OND quarter of 2017.

 During October and November 2017, Xiaomi opened two Mi Homes in Maharashtra, which helped it gain a foothold in the smartphone market of the state.
 To add to this, it recently opened its 3rd Mi Home in Thane, Maharashtra.

 The other 3 players among the top 5 players in the smartphone market of Maharashtra were Vivo, Oppo, and Lenovo (including Motorola) in the 4th quarter of Maharashtra in 2017.
 Together, these top 5 smartphone performers struck a whopping 84% sale of their smartphones.

-The marketing team of Xiaomi gauged this market scenario intelligently and led the sales by effecting sales for replacements and upgrades for the discarded smartphones of its user base.
-These discontinued smartphones included Micromax ( including Yu ) which amounted to 26% of the discarded smartphones.
-The other smartphone brands that couldn’t live up to the consumer expectations were Intex, Karbonn, Sony Mobiles and iBall, jointly amounting to 66.5% of the discarded smartphones during that quarter in Maharashtra.
-The preference of Chinese and global Tier brands like Samsung over the Indian brands is mainly caused due to the increasing demand in the Indian smartphone user base for 4G smartphones where the Indian brands have been struggling to keep pace with its international competitors.
+The marketing team of Xiaomi gauged this market scenario intelligently and led the sales by affecting sales for replacements and upgrades for the discarded smartphones of its user base.
+These discontinued smartphones included Micromax ( including Yu ), which amounted to 26% of the discarded smartphones.
+The other smartphone brands that couldn’t live up to the consumer expectations were Intex, Karbonn, Sony Mobiles, and iBall, jointly amounting to 66.5% of the discarded smartphones during that quarter in Maharashtra.
+The preference of Chinese and global Tier brands like Samsung over the Indian brands is mainly caused due to the increasing demand in the Indian smartphone user base for 4G smartphones, where the Indian brands have been struggling to keep pace with their international competitors.